 Law School Legal Clinics

 - University of Nebraska College of Law Legal Clinic: A limited number of cases are accepted by the UNL Legal Clinic.
 Clients are represented by students under the supervision of College of Law faculty.
 The telephone number is (402) 472-3271.

 - Creighton University School of Law Legal Clinic: For Douglas County residents only.
 Call the Clinic at (402) 280-3068 between 9:00 a.m. and 4:00 p.m.
 Monday through Thursday.
 A limited number of cases are accepted by the Creighton Legal Clinic.
 Clients are represented by students under the supervision of Law School faculty.

 There are Self-Help Centers in Lincoln, Omaha, Madison, Scottsbluff, and the Kearney/Grand Island area operated by volunteer lawyers which may be able to be of assistance to you.
 The centers do not offer assistance with criminal cases and questions are not taken by phone.
 Centers are coordinated by the Nebraska State Bar Association Director of Legal Services.
-Legal information, assistance with forms, and brief legal advice is provided through the centers which are opened limited hours (see below).
+Legal information, assistance with forms, and brief legal advice is provided through the centers which are opened, subject to the availability of volunteer attorneys, during the limited hours (see below).